In this article, guest contributor Molly Brown shares her tips on attention seeking cats!

 Though cats are known for being independent creatures, they are definitely fans of routine.
 In this article, guest contributor Molly Brown shares her tips on dealing with needy cats!

-When a cat's owners goes away and the cat sitter is left in charge, they can often be prone to stress and separation anxiety.
+Cats are prone to stress and separation anxiety when their owners go away.
 This can lead to some undesirable behaviour in the form of attention seeking cats.
-This is something you should be prepared for as a cat sitter.
 You may also have a particularly needy cat as an owner so these tips could be helpful to you too!

 There are a number of things cats may do in a bid to get humans attention.
 While this can be cute, encouraging certain behaviour can become a more serious problem or indicate an underlying issue.
 As a cat sitter, if you’re in doubt about a cat’s behaviour, it is always best to communicate with the owners who can let you know if this is out of character.

 Some of the behaviours which may take place in attention seeking cats include:

 - Excessive meowing, crying and noise making

 - Scratching at doors